 top of page

-The costly behaviors include opening attachments, clicking on links, social presence and more.
-The report provides insights into an organization’s human behavior, offering company leaders and executives a look at which human behavior factors tend to increase, or help mitigate, the cost of data loss or data breaches.
+This report provides insights into an organization’s human behavior, offering company leaders and executives a look at which human behavior factors tend to increase, or help mitigate, the cost of data loss or data breaches.

-How costly behaviors are calculated
+How we calculate vulnerable & costly behaviors

 The below information reflects the industry breach record information we gather that is utilized in the Estimated Costly Behavior report.